naveen454532/Feynn-Labs/README.md

 # Feynn-Labs
-The Project is on Market Analysis and Segmentation of Real Estate,
+The Project is on Analysing a Business Market Analysis and Segmentation of Real Estate,